mindee/mindee-api-python/CONTRIBUTING.md

-# Contributing to react-mindee-js
+# Contributing to  mindee-api-python

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to react-mindee-js which are hosted on GitHub.
+The following is a set of guidelines for contributing to  mindee-api-python which are hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct